-Goal S $\frac{23}{2}$ : An effective regulatory system that prevents or minimizes personal injury, loss of life, and property damage due to flood and inundation hazards.
+Goal S 23: An effective regulatory system that prevents or minimizes personal injury, loss of life, and property damage due to flood and inundation hazards.

-Торіс Policy Flood Hazards Policy S 23 .1: Strongly D discourage development in the County's Flood Hazard Zones, unless it solely provides a public benefit.
-Policy S 23.2: Strongly Discourage development from locating downslope from aqueducts, unless it solely provides a public benefit.
+le due to flood and inundation hazards.
+Topic Policy Flood Hazards Policy S 23.1: Strongly Deliscourage development in the County's Flood Hazard Zones, unless it solely provides a public benefit.
+Policy S 23.2: Strongly Deliscourage development from locating downslope from aqueducts, unless it solely provides a public benefit.
 Policy S 23.3: Consider climate change adaptation strategies in flood and inundation hazard planning.
 Promote the use of natural, or nature-based flood protection measures to prevent or minimize flood hazards, where feasible.
-Policy S 23.4: Ensure that developments located within the County's Flood Hazard Zones are sited and designed to avoid isolation from essential services and facilities in the event of flooding.
+Policy S $2\underline{3}$.4: Ensure that developments located within the County's Flood Hazard Zones are sited and designed to avoid isolation from essential services and facilities in the event of flooding.
 Policy S 23.5: Ensure that the mitigation of flood related property damage and loss limits impacts to biological and other natural resources are protected during rebuilding after a flood event.
 Policy S 23.6: Work cooperatively with public agencies with responsibility for flood protection, and with stakeholders in planning for flood and inundation hazards.
 Policy S 23.76: Locate essential public facilities, such as hospitals and fire stations, outside of Flood Hazard Zones, where feasible.
 Infiltrate development runoff on-site, where feasible, to preserve or restore the natural hydrologic cycle and minimize increases in stormwater or dry weather flows.